acmutd/docs-leadership/docs/data/officer.md

 The `id` field for each officer can be seen when accessing their personal page as follows --> `https://leadership.acmutd.co/profile/<ID>`.
 This is a uniquely auto-generated id that also serves as the document name in the `officers` collection on firestore.
 :::

-Note: The `start` and `end` fields on the document are stored as timestamps in Firestore but are converted to and used as a `string` in the application logic.
+The `start` and `end` fields on the document are stored as timestamps in Firestore but are converted to and used as a `string` in the application logic.
+The `teams` and `events` fields are not present for all officers.
+Only those that have managed teams (through Projects or Research) or organized events (through HackUTD / Hacktoberfest / etc) have an array of objects for these fields.
+Only the `name` and `id` values are present in the `teams` and `events` arrays.

 ### Roles